Overview

 After the flight, the images captured by the drone were geo-referenced and stitched together to create a seamless, high-resolution Ortho-mosaic map.

-This process was completed using specialized photogrammetry software, which ensured that the final map was both accurate and interactive.
+This process was completed using specialised photogrammetry software, which ensured that the final map was both accurate and interactive.

 The processed data was available within 24 hours, allowing insurers and loss adjusters to analyze the damage and make informed decisions quickly.